 February: average temperature about 9°C (48°F)

 What to Wear in Osaka in Winter: Clothes, Outfits and Accessories

-February: Like January, complete cold protection is required.
-Try layering with multiple socks and long underwear to stay warm.
-The air feels cold due to the low humidity, so stay prepared with scarves, gloves, and disposable heating pads.
+February: Similar to January, complete cold protection is necessary in February.
+Layering with multiple socks and long underwear can provide extra warmth.
+Due to the low humidity, the air feels colder, so it is important to be prepared with scarves, gloves, and disposable heating pads to keep yourself comfortable in the chilly weather.